mmettler21/political_analysis/README.md

 Consequently, an alternative was proposed : the approach was to use only one chunk per pickle by reading the files of each year and combining them together.
 Then, we were able to generate a dataframe for each newspaper we were interested in, which whole quotations between 2015 and 2020.

-# What can be said about the number behind the quotations ?

 # Topic Detection

 ## New York Times